ghorwin/SIM-VICUS/README.md

 - resolve any conflicts locally in your working directory, and take care not to overwrite other people's code
 - use different commits for different features so that later we can distingish based on commit logs when a certain change was made

-For now, try to avoid (lengthy) feature branches, but if you plan to do a larger change and possibly work on the master at the same time, feature branches are the way to go :-)
+For now, try to avoid (lengthy) feature branches.
+However, if you plan to do a larger change and possibly work on the master at the same time, feature branches are a good choice.

 ### Libraries